 Visitors can enjoy guided tours

-of our three historical buildings, which are surrounded by our Florida Friendly Garden, and faces our well-manicured rose garden.
+of our three historical buildings, which are surrounded by our Florida Friendly Gardens and our well-manicured rose garden.

 The Rosen Building